jsseidel/draftman2/Draftman2 Tutorial/keeper/compilingaproject-20191204_133808.md

 Draftman2 will include all files marked as "Inc" from the Keeper.

-## Scene titles
+## File titles

-Note that you have the option of including file names as Heading 1 headers.
-Simply choose "Preferences..." from the Project menu and click the "Include scene titles in the compiled doc."
+Note that you have the option of including file names as headers.
+Simply choose "Preferences..." from the Project menu and click the "Include file titles."

-In this way, you can create Markdown files without Heading 1 headers and let Draftman2 put them in automatically during a compile.
+In this way, you can create Markdown files without headers and let Draftman2 put them in automatically during a compile at the correct heading level.
+For example, if you have a folder that contains a file named 'Foo,' Draftman2 will output '## Foo.'

 Or, put them in yourself and Draftman2 will ignore the names you give the files in the Keeper when compiling.

-## Folders
+## Folder titles

-Note that in Draftman2, folders are an organizational convenience only.
-During a compile, Draftman2 skips over folders.
-It's up to you to make sure your headings are internally consistent for your project.
+Similar to file titles, you can optionally include folder titles in the compiled output as well.

+For more information about structuring your project to make consistent headings, see 'Project Organization.'